ventojs/vento/docs/index.md

 Some of Vento's main selling points are:

 - All logic is done in JavaScript; there's no need to learn many engine-specific APIs.
 Compared to engines like Liquid or Nunjucks that restrict authors to their own flow control syntax, larger blocks of logic become a breeze to write in Vento.
 Additionally, there's much less of a need to learn language-specific features; want to uppercase a string?
-Use JavaScript's `toUpperCase()` method; no need to look up whether it was `| upper` or `| upcase`.
+Use JavaScript's `toUpperCase()` method;
+  no need to look up whether it was `| upper` or `| upcase`.
-- Vento's JavaScript embedding is robust and handles many edge cases correctly.
-Other JavaScript-based templating languages have various degrees of tolerance for syntax conflicting with delimiters; for example, `<%= '%>' %>` throws an error in EJS, but Vento handles the equivalent, `{{ '}}' }}`, perfectly fine.
+- Vento's JavaScript embedding combines a robust compiler with great performance.
+Unlike many other JavaScript-based templating languages, Vento uses an elaborate delimiter-matching algorithm to handle the vast majority of embedded JavaScript correctly (for example, `{{ '}}' }}`), while retaining its fast compilation speeds and even faster render speeds.
 - Vento is async-friendly.
 Your templates are directly compiled into JavaScript functions, and therefore support asynchronicity out-of-the-box.
 - Vento's tag syntax is more developer-friendly; it reduces the cognitive load by using `{{ … }}` for both tags and interpolation.
 Additionally, closing tags hit the sweet spot for being short but readable; instead of the longer `{% endfor %}` or more cryptic `<% } %>`, it uses a compact but expressive `{{ /for }}`.

 ### Nunjucks